SirHaagen/service_worker/README.md

-# service_worker
+# JS Exercise with Service Worker

-JS Exercise with Service Worker
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity